sachaRfd/TS-DiffuGen-Thesis/README.md

 Subdirectories within `src` include `Diffusion` and `EGNN`, housing appropriate backbones for respective models.
 All dataset classes and setup files are in the `data` directory.

-All dataset classes and setup files are located in the `data` directory.

 # Training and Testing with Configuration Files

 To facilitate seamless model training and testing, all operations are conducted through configuration files.
-Below is a brief overview of the various parameters that can be utilized within each diffusion model:
+Below is a brief overview of the various parameters that can be used within each diffusion model:

 - **`train_test`**: Choose between 'Train' or 'Test': This directive controls whether a diffusion model should be trained or tested.
 - **`use_graph_in_model`**: Boolean: Determines whether a reaction graph should be integrated into the model.